 - Neo and Agent Smith's final battle in The Matrix Revolutions produced several perfectly spherical shockwaves (made especially visible by the torrential rain).

-- According to the technical manuals, thermal detonators (of Star Wars fame) behave like this.
+- According to the technical manuals, thermal detonators (of Return of the Jedi fame) behave like this.

 - According to the games they appear in, however, they don't.
 The one in the movie was never detonated.